Toggle: English / Spanish

 X-rays show bone problems associated with the condition.

 There is no current therapy.
-Talk to your doctor about care decisions.
+Talk to your health care provider about care decisions.

-The outcome is generally very poor.
+The outcome is most often very poor.
 Many infants with achondrogenesis are

 or die shortly after birth because of related to the abnormally small chest.